nvsnkv/flow2/docs/expenses_tracking.md

 ## Expences tracking
 `accountant.exe` is the tool that helps to manage information about accounts and transactions.
 ### Transactions management
-Flow allows to capturee following information about transactions: Timestamp, Amount, Currency, Category, Title, Account Name, Bank Name.
+Flow allows to capture following information about transactions: Timestamp, Amount, Currency, Category, Title, Account Name, Bank Name.
 Once stored, every transaction receives a unique Key value and user receives an opportunity to provide a Note, and overrides for Title and Category.
 Overrides will replace original values on flow lists.